Iron John: Synopsis

-A King sends a huntsman into a forest nearby and the huntsman never returns.
+Once upon a time, there was a kingdom that was near a great forest that was filled with all types of wild animals.
+The King sends a huntsman into the forest nearby to hunt a deer and the huntsman never returns.
 The King sends more men into the forest where they each meet with the same fate.
 The King sends all his remaining huntsmen out as a group, but again, none return.
 The king proclaims the woods as dangerous and off-limits to all.

 Some years later, a wandering explorer accompanied by a dog hears of these dangerous woods and asks permission to hunt in the forest, claiming that he might be able to discover the fate of the other hunters.
 The man and his dog are allowed to enter.
-As they come to a lake in the middle of the forest, the dog is dragged under water by a giant arm.
+As they come to a lake in the middle of the forest, the dog is dragged under water by a giant bare arm.
 The hunter returns to the forest the next day with a group of men to empty the lake.
-They find a naked man with iron-like skin and long shaggy hair all over his body.
+They find lying down at the bottom of the lake a large and naked wild man with rusted iron-like skin (some versions show him in some article of clothing) and sporting a shaggy beard and hair that are long enough to go down to his knees.
 They capture him and he is locked in a cage in the courtyard as a curiosity.
 The king declares that no one is allowed to set the wild man free or they will face the penalty of death.

-Years later, the young prince is playing with a ball in the courtyard.
-He accidentally rolls it into the cage where the wild iron-skinned man picks it up and will only return it if he is set free.
+Years later, the 8-year-old prince is playing with a ball in the courtyard.
+He accidentally rolls it into the cage where the iron-skinned man picks it up and will only return it if he is set free.
 He states further that the only key to the cage is hidden beneath the queen's pillow.

 Though the prince hesitates, he eventually builds up the courage to sneak into his mother's room and steal the key.
 He releases the wild iron-skinned man who reveals his name to be Iron John (or Iron Hans depending on the translation).
 The prince fears he will be killed for setting Iron John free, so Iron John agrees to take the prince with him into the forest.